Art. 1. NAME

 Without prejudice to the provisions contained in the preceding article, the Board of Directors also resolves expulsion from the Consortium if the member:

-The expulsion must be communicated to the concerned member within fifteen days by the President of the Consortium by registered letter with return receipt.
+The expulsion must be communicated to the concerned member within fifteen days by the President of the Consortium by registered letter with return receipt or certified mail.

 Nothing is owed by the Consortium to any withdrawn or expelled member thereof.